yud1sta/feathers-refresh-token/README.md

 Leveraging built-in service and JWT support in Feathers to implement refresh token functionalities via couple hooks:

 1. issueRefreshToken - issuing refresh token after user authenticated successfully and save it via refresh-tokens service
-2. refreshAccessToken - issuing new access token by making a POST request to /refresh-tokens endpoint along with valid refresh token
+2. refreshAccessToken - issuing new access token by making a POST request to /refresh-tokens endpoint along with user Id and valid refresh token
 3. logoutUser - remove the refresh token by making a DELETE request to /refresh-tokens endpoint

 ### This is still new, so use with caution